Concern for Community

 Operation Round Up

-PPCS helps those less fortunate in our communities through our Operation Round Up program.
+PPCS helps those less fortunate in our communities through grants made possible by members who participate in Operation Round Up.

 Scholarships and Student Contests